-Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2017 suitably designed, separate, closed containers in enclosed areas, taking into account the relevant national legislation.
+Good trade and distribution practices for pharmaceutical starting materials (GTDP), WHO Technical Report Series, No. 996, 2016 IPEC Good Distribution Practices Guide for Pharmaceutical Excipients 2024 should be stored in suitably designed, separate, closed containers in enclosed areas, taking into account the relevant national legislation.
 4.16 A default system should be in place to ensure that those materials due to expire first are sold or distributed first (earliest expiry/first out).
 Where no expiry dates are specified for the materials, the first in/first out principle should be applied.
 Self-explanatory 4.17 A process should be in place to ensure that materials that have reached their expiry or retest date should be withdrawn immediately from saleable stock.
 Materials with a retest date should be retested according to the appropriate specifications.
 Materials with an expiry date should not be retested or used after that date.
-Withdrawals from saleable stock should be quarantined.
+Withdrawals from saleable stock should be quarantined until dispositioned by quality.
 4.18 Stock inventory should be checked regularly, at least for quantity, overall condition and retesting or expiration dates.
 Any discrepancies should be investigated.
 Self-explanatory 4.19 Controls should be in place to ensure that the correct product is picked, packed and distributed.
 The material should have an appropriate remaining shelf life.
 All batch numbers should be recorded.
 Self-explanatory 4.20 Storage areas should be clean and free from accumulated waste and from vermin.
 A written sanitation programme should be available, indicating the frequency of cleaning and the methods to be used to clean the premises and storage areas.
-There should be records to show when inspections were made including observations of the findings for vermin and all pest control activities.
+There should be records to show when inspections were made, including observations of the findings for vermin and all pest control activities.
 Materials used for control of vermin should not adversely affect the excipient, should comply with local regulatory agency, if required, for use in food or pharmaceutical facilities, and should be recorded with safety data sheets made available locally to their usage (see also 3.3).
-5. Eq uipment 5.1 Equipment must be located, designed, constructed, adapted, qualified, used, cleaned and maintained to suit the operations to be carried out.
+5. E quipment Note: see examples in the IPEC-PQG GMP guide section 7.1.3.2 [3].
+5.1 Equipment must be located, designed, constructed, adapted, qualified, used, cleaned and maintained to suit the operations to be carried out.
 A qualification procedure and a cleaning and maintenance plan should be in place.
 The subject activities should be performed and recorded by trained personnel.